-How can my child with a vision impairment get the most from a visit to the theatre?
+How can my child with vision impairment get the most from a visit to the theatre?

-Many theatres offer set performances with audio description, a live verbal commentary providing information on the visual elements of a play or drama as it happens.
+Many theatres offer specific performances with audio description (AD), a live verbal commentary providing information on the visual elements of a play or drama as it happens.
 It describes actions essential to following the story and other visual information, such as the style and design of a production, facial expressions and visual jokes that a child with vision impairment might otherwise miss.
-The description is delivered between the dialogue of a performance through special lightweight headsets, which are easy to use.
+The description is delivered between the dialogue of a performance through lightweight headsets.
 There is no extra cost for booking an audio described performance.

 Further information about accessible arts at UK’s theatres, museums, galleries and heritage sites can be found on VocalEyes website.

 Introductory notes may also be available on audio CD or online as an audio MP3 file or text document, which can be downloaded from the theatre’s website.
 The notes provide background information about the production and access information about the theatre.
-Contact your local theatre or check their website to see if they offer these services.
+Contact the theatre showing the performance or check the accessibility section of their website to see what’s available.

 Did this answer your question?